Children can learn about the history of St Mary-at-Hill by downloading the Children’s Leaflet

 St Mary-at-Hill has served in the Parish of Billingsgate for nearly a thousand years.
-An “ancient church” on this site is mentioned in a legal document dated 1177, so we can conjecture with some certainty that a church dedicated to St Mary the Virgin has stood here since at least the end of the 11th Century.
+An ‘ancient church’ on this site is mentioned in a legal document dated 1177, so we can conjecture with some certainty that a church dedicated to St Mary the Virgin has stood here since at least the end of the 11th century.
 Billingsgate Quay was an important harbour in the 10th and 11th centuries.
 The route north into the old city would have led past the church.
 The steep rise of the way up from the river gave it the name of St Mary at or on the Hill.
 The original church was no doubt smaller than the present building which has been extended, altered and renovated throughout its history.
-The Churchwardens’ accounts from the C15th inform us that by then it had side chapels dedicated to St Stephen, St Katherine, St Ann and St Christopher.
+The churchwardens’ accounts from the 15th century inform us that by then it had side chapels dedicated to St Stephen, St Katherine, St Ann and St Christopher.

 16th & 17th Centuries

-The Church Bells of the tower and steeple (replaced in 1787-9 by Gwilt’s square brick tower) were rung for the crowning of Henry VIII in 1509.
+The church bells of the tower and steeple (replaced in 1787-9 by George Gwilt’s square brick tower) were rung for the crowning of Henry VIII in 1509.
 During the later years of Henry’s reign, the English Church renounced the primacy of Rome.
-The Civil War raged between 1642-51 and six years after the Restoration of the Monarchy, with the City still reeling from losing 1 in 5 of its inhabitants to the Plague, the Great Fire of London (1666) started in Pudding Lane, a stone’s throw away from St Mary-at-Hill.
+The Civil War raged between 1642 and 1651 and six years after the Restoration of the Monarchy, with the City still reeling from losing 1 in 5 of its inhabitants to the plague, the Great Fire of London (1666) started in Pudding Lane, a stone’s throw away from St Mary-at-Hill.

 Renovation after the Great Fire

-At the turn of the 19th to 20th century, St Mary’s was under the lively and inspired ministry of Prebendary Wilson Carlile, founder of the Church Army, whose dedication and personal energy saw the building and the streets around filled with much joyful noise unto the Lord.
+At the turn of the 19th to 20th century, St Mary-at-Hill was under the lively and inspired ministry of Prebendary Wilson Carlile, founder of the Church Army, whose dedication and personal energy saw the building and the streets around filled with ‘much joyful noise unto the Lord’.
 Not everyone approved of fish porters and shop-girls eating their sandwiches, watching lantern shows and coming and going during meetings according to the shifts they were working.
-On Sundays, Carlile would lead a band around the streets himself, playing his trombone, drumming up custom for the next service in the Church.
-Frequent Organ Recitals and lusty singing were considered important during Carlile’s time here.
+On Sundays, Carlile would lead a band around the streets himself, playing his trombone, drumming up custom for the next service in the church.
+Frequent organ recitals and lusty singing were considered important during Carlile’s time here.